mdrafeul/ML_Data_science/README.md

 # data_science
-This repo contains works regarding some projects on data science on data clustering, topic modeling and others works relate with data analysis like data cleaning, filtering or visualization.
-Most of work done by using Jupyter Notebook and python.
+This repo contains several small but very interesting and essential projects like API data collection, data clustering, topic modeling, web scraping, and more.
+In almost all of the projects, I have done some basic works related to data analysis like data cleaning, filtering, or visualization.
+Most of the work was done by using Jupyter Notebook and python.
+Please visit different brach where is a corresponding file included.

-One thing to be noted that sometimes I have sliced dataset into a very tiny portion so that the file size become small and easily view able in github.
+One thing to be noted is that sometimes I have sliced the dataset into a very tiny portion so that the file size becomes small and easily viewable in Github.

-At the  end my heartful appreciation to visit here.
+In the end my heartful appreciation for visiting the repo.